enphnt/blog-old/src/pages/06-08-2018-git-worktree/index.md

 ---
 path: "/git-into-testing-with-worktree"
 date: "2017-07-12T17:12:33.962Z"
-title: "Git into testing with worktree"
+title: "Git into testing with `git worktree`"
 ---

-# Git into testing with `git worktree`

 Git can sometimes make your head spin. i know I am safe in assuming that im not alone in the feeling because sites like this exist: https://ohshitgit.com.